2025 40 Under 40 Winners

 She led six classes of Phoebe 101/ Earn Your Scrubs, helping over 50 participants become ambassadors for the health system and deepening community connections.
 Additionally, Parker was selected for the Leadership Albany Class of 2024, reflecting her commitment to civic engagement and leadership development.

-She contributes actively to the Phoebe Women’s Network, helping promote leadership opportunities for women across the health system.
+She is a member of the Phoebe Women’s Network, which helps promote leadership opportunities for women across the health system.

 I happened upon my career in philanthropy in general!
 I was a volunteer for many organizations in my hometown and a board member for our local art museum.
 After many committee meetings and events, people started to figure out that I had no problem asking people to have a conversation about giving.
 So one day I was asked to be the director of philanthropy for Artesian Alliance, our local zoo, aquarium, and historical museum.
 After two years there, a position opened up at Phoebe and I jumped at the chance to help my community!